Nightapes/go-semantic-release/README.md

 github:
   user: "<user/group"
   repo: "<repositroyname>"
-  ## Optional, if your not using github.com
+  ## Optional, if you are not using github.com
   customUrl: <https://your.github>
+  ## Optional, if you want to change the default tag prefix ("v")
+  tagPrefix: ""
 ```

 ##### Gitlab